-- liquidity risk: a risk that the investor will not be able to buy/sell the contract at a specific price at no negative impact on the contract value. - This risk is positively correlated with the time remaining until contract delivery, - risk of the underlying instrument price volatility: the price of the underlying instrument influences the price of the derivative, - market risk: - the risk of incurring losses due to disadvantageous changes in the price: - a) the holder of a long position incurs losses if the price declines, - b) the holder of a short position incurs losses when the price increases, - risk of the assets losing value or of failing to achieve the expected financial result on the investment due to a change in market parameters (market prices), including but not limited to market interest rates (interest rate risks) or stock exchange indices that are the underlying instruments for the given derivative, - F/X risk: connected with the possibility of F/X volatility.
+- liquidity risk: a risk that the investor will not be able to buy/sell the contract at a specific price at no negative impact on the contract value.
+This risk is positively correlated with the time remaining until contract delivery. - risk of the underlying instrument price volatility: the price of the underlying instrument influences the price of the derivative, - market risk: the risk of incurring losses due to disadvantageous changes in the price: - a) the holder of a long position incurs losses if the price declines, - b) the holder of a short position incurs losses when the price increases, - F/X risk: connected with the possibility of F/X volatility.